 The overall satisfaction (item 14) is always lower than the mean level obtained with the 17 items and lower than the other two indicators OA and ED.
-Comparing mean and median values, it appears that the distribution of the answers to the items is asymmetric, this is also due to the presence of a non-negligible number of outliers (see, Figure 1).
-Table 4 lists descriptive statistics of all 18 items.
-It is important to notice that all items suffer from missing data, especially, items 10, 11 and 13; we will take this into account in the following analyses.
-Specifically, we will use two strategies: (i) pairwise, i.e., only cases with a missing data on a variable under treatment are eliminated, this means that each statistical analysis is performed on a different sample; (ii) listwise, i.e., all cases with at least one missing value are eliminated, in this case a sample of 54,777 questionnaires (33% of total) is used.
+Comparing mean and median values, it appears that the distribution of the answers to the items is asymmetric, this is also due to the presence of a non-negligible number of outliers (see, Figure A.1 in Appendix).
 Another interesting result, not reported for sake of space, is that as the percentage of attendance by the respondent student increases, also the level of satisfaction with all items increases.